 The Regulations require that the ISS must be reviewed and, if necessary, be revised at least every 3 years and a statement of any revisions published.
-Following an in depth review of Investment Strategy (undertaken in conjunction with the 2019 triennial valuation) a revised strategy, including a new target asset allocation, was approved by the Pension Committee on 13th December 2019.
-The Investment Strategy Statement was updated to reflect the changes to strategy, for consideration and approval by Pension Committee on 13 March 2020.
+Following an in depth review of Investment Strategy (undertaken in conjunction with the 2019 triennial valuation) a revised strategy, including a new target asset allocation, was approved by the Pensions Committee on 13th December 2019.
+This was revisited in light of the COVID-19 pandemic during the summer of 2020 and early 2021, to review and consider further changes to the strategy in response to the impact of the pandemic on investment market conditions and expected returns.
+The Investment Strategy Statement was updated to reflect the changes to strategy, approved by Pensions Committee on 16th March 2021.